ShaneBeee/EmployeeTimesheet/README.md

 - All generated invoices are recorded in `invoices/invoice_log.json`
 - Status changes persist immediately to disk
 - Outstanding (Sent) invoices surface on the Dashboard

+**Tax set-aside dialog**
+Shown automatically when marking an invoice as Paid (from either the History tab or the Dashboard).
+Breaks down the received amount into:
+- GST to remit to CRA (5%)
+- Federal income tax to set aside (15%)
+- BC provincial tax to set aside (5.06%)
+- CPP contributions to set aside (11.9% both sides)
+- Total to set aside (all four combined)
+- Yours to keep (pre-GST amount minus income tax and CPP)

 ### 💸 Expenses
 Track business expenses for CRA T2125 reporting.